Grants for Expanding an Existing Child Care Facility in Maine

 - Procuring health and safety supplies and other materials required to increase your licensed capacity.
 Selected examples include first aid kits, electrical outlet covers and gates.

 - Having sufficient working capital on hand for the first month.
-Selected examples include money to cover payroll and children’s food while you adjust to new subsidy and USDA food program levels.
+Selected examples include money to cover a week of pre-opening payroll and a month of children’s food while you adjust to new subsidy and USDA food program levels.

 Priority will be given to applications from Aroostook, Franklin, Penobscot, Piscataquis, Somerset and Washington Counties.
 In addition, applicants committing to the following will receive bonus points: